9/11 Memorial Glade Opens in May 2019

 April 11, 2019 | World Trade Center

-Paul J. Napoli, Of Counsel
+Paul J. Napoli, Partner

 The much-anticipated 9/11 Memorial Glade will be opening this spring, seventeen years to the day after the Ground Zero recovery mission officially ended.